z3nth10n/music-tools/TODOs/visual-tab.md

-* Host the API on a free hosting service
+* [Ok] Host the API on a free hosting service
-* Be able to access it from my GitHub Pages
+* [Ok] Be able to access it from my GitHub Pages
-* Add a search engine (https://github.com/Metaphysics0/songsterr-downloader/blob/main/src/lib/server/services/songsterr.service.ts)
+* [Ok] Add a search engine (https://github.com/Metaphysics0/songsterr-downloader/blob/main/src/lib/server/services/songsterr.service.ts)
-* Make searched songs get added to localStorage and appear again
+* [Ok] Make searched songs get added to localStorage and appear again
-* Make the tablatures I'm currently rendering work with the new features
+* [Ok] Make the tablatures I'm currently rendering work with the new features

+* If the tablature is very long, load it in chunks (10 measures at a time)
+* Play tabs (with sound)

 * Fix visual issues on mobile